The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: The -parameter and the step-scaling method

-To better explain the strategy we followed to check the impact of topology projection on the determination of the $\Lambda$-parameter, we recall the definition of this quantity, and how it is computed on the lattice.
+Before explaining the strategy we followed to check the impact of topological projection on the determination of the running coupling and the $\Lambda$-parameter, we recall the definition of this quantity, and how it is computed on the lattice using the so-called \emph{step-scaling} method~\cite{Luscher:1991wu}.